wintvelt/blob-images-frontend-NEW/README.md

 - or you can use the custom `ProtectedLink` component to make it more explicit

 This will add a check if user is logged in.
-If not, the link will not work and a toast will be shown.
+If not, the link will not work and a toast will be shown instead.

 ### Redirects
 Whenever a redirect takes place - e.g. someone not logged in visits a private page - they will be redirected to the login page, and a message appears (as a toast).